marcindulak/gpaw-on-aws/README.md

 Some steps need to be performed on AWS before you can start using CfnCluster.
 The steps are described at http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/get-set-up-for-amazon-ec2.html

-**Note** that AWS documentation is unable to keep up with the actual AWS dashboards - many AWS configuration steps performed in the browser will involve a bit of guesswork.
+**Note** that AWS documentation is unable to keep up with the changes to the AWS dashboards - many AWS configuration steps performed in the browser will involve a bit of guesswork.

    1. login to https://aws.amazon.com/ using you Amazon credentials